jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f45b45d099f3e621fbbb256
+id: 5f45b4c81cea7763550e40df
-title: Part 84
+title: Part 85
 challengeType: 0
 ---

 # --description--

-You change properties of a link when the link is actually clicked by using a <dfn>pseudo-selector</dfn> that looks like `a:active { propertyName: propertyValue; }`.

-Change the color of the footer `Visit our website` link to be `white` when a clicks on it.
+To keep with the same color theme you have already been using (black and brown), change the color for when the link is visited to `black` and use `brown` for when the link is actually clicked.

 # --hints--